Ladies and gentlemen, Bo Snerdley is my boss today.

 I would say Rush Limbaugh.

-We know he likes Governor Tyndall.
+We know he likes Governor Jindal.

-Maybe Snerdley's everybody's boss today.
+Maybe Snurdley's everybody's boss today.

-Have you been have you been too bossy with her?
+Have you been too bossy with her?

-Bob Schrum.
+Bob Shrum.

-Last Monday, New York City, Harold Evans moderated a discussion of the role of the media in the 2008 campaign.
+Last Monday, New York City Harold Evans moderated a discussion of the role of the media in the 2008 campaign.

-And Harry Evans says, was Senator McCain smart or not going to Sarah Palin to appeal to the base.
+And Harry Evans says, was Senator McCain smart or not going to Sarah Palin to appeal to the base?

 It was a disaster and one of his biggest mistakes.